 The market, on the other hand, has varying cues and outcomes, especially over shorter periods, that often lack any discernable relationship between cause and effect.
 In this type of environment, a trial and error approach will constantly get fooled.
 In other words, there’s no learning curve—just the proverbial hamster wheel.
 To be successful, a probability-based approach to making investment decisions generally works best.

 This poses numerous problems, including the inability to repeat the decision-making process, which makes it near impossible to separate luck from skill, as well as improve over time.
-Advisors face the same challenges managing investor portfolios, with the added challenge of keeping the investor in their seat during these periods.
+Advisors face the same challenges managing investor portfolios, with the added challenge of keeping investors in their seats during these periods.

-With its multimanager approach, John Hancock has a wealth of experience in developing and articulating investment processes.
+With its multimanager approach, John Hancock Investment Management has a wealth of experience in developing and articulating investment processes.
 For more information on building your own investment philosophy statement, contact us today.